 The 2-room school house has 12 single bunks, heating, cooking and toilet facilities.
 It’s right in the centre of Ōkārito, providing an opportunity to sample the history and culture of a small New Zealand settlement, and handy to the lagoon, beach and walking tracks.
 Bookings via the DOC website.

-Kekeno / NZ fur seals thrive and are often seen the wild beaches along the West Coast.
+Kekeno / NZ fur seals thrive and are often seen on the wild beaches along the West Coast.

 The Cape Foulwind Walkway — just south of Westport between Carter’s Beach and Tauranga Bay — is a superb location for viewing kekeno.
 The well formed track along the exposed promontory leads to excellent viewpoints over the large seal colony.
-Breeding is in full swing during November to February and, for a cuteness overload, it’s hard to beat watching the young seals playing in in their nursery pools.
+Breeding is in full swing during November to February and, for a cuteness overload, it’s hard to beat watching the young seals playing in their nursery pools.

-Just along the beach at Tauranga Bay, The Bay House is a ‘child-free’ beachfront stay offering ‘barefoot luxury’ on a superb just metres from the sand and the water.
+Just along the beach at Tauranga Bay, The Bay House is a ‘child-free’ beachfront stay offering ‘barefoot luxury’ on a superb site just metres from the sand and the water.
 The former surf club and café was converted four years ago into four stylish guest units — two beachfront studios and two one-bedroom garden suites, all with commanding views of the famous Tauranga Bay surf break.

 Near the Tauranga Bay lighthouse and the iconic ‘Steeples’ rock formation, family-friendly Steeples Cottage occupies beautiful gardens in a cliff top property with unobstructed ocean views.
 The self-contained cottage sleeps four and there’s an extra ‘garden studio’ if required for family overflow.
 Hospitable hosts Wendy and Wayne get rave reviews from their guests.